lingcheng99/Flavor-Network/readme.md

 ##Dish Recommender based on flavor similarity
 Based on cosine similarity, I am able to recommend dishes based on flavor.
 The recommender will return top 20 dishes most similar to the query, in terms of flavor.
+The top matches usually come from the same region.
+Top 20 matches usually include dishes from other regional cuisines.
+This is a fun way to discover new cuisines based on flavor profile.

 ##Future directions